HKuz/Geospatial_Overview/README.md

 # Overview of Working with Geospatial Data in Python

-This repository holds the code and slides behind a short (15 minute) presentation for the Boston Python and Women Who Code groups in November 2020.
+This repository holds the code and slides behind my presentation for the Boston Python group.

 ## Running the Notebook Locally